exercism/julia/concepts.wip/conditionals/introduction.md

 Conditional evaluation is one of the handful of ways that Julia offers to _control the flow_ of your program.

-There are three primary conditional expressions that are used in Julia:
+There are three primary ways to achieve this in Julia:

 - `if`-expressions
 - The ternary operator